 You’re such a valuable part of the study and we really value your input.
 We want to make sure that we have the right contact details so that we keep you up to date with the study and contact you to invite you to take part in each survey.

 Updating your contact details is simple to do.
-All you have do is either call us via the Freephone telephone number (0800 977 4566), or email us at email@example.com.
+All you have to do is either call us via the Freephone telephone number (0800 977 4566), or email us at firstname.lastname@example.org.
 Your call and/or email will be treated in the strictest confidence.
 You can also update your details by completing this online form.
-From time to time, we may also send you a change of details form or card to help you to do this.
+From time to time, we may send you an online survey or a paper form which will ask you to confirm or update the contact details we hold for you.

 Next Steps is now on Facebook and Twitter so it’s easy for you to keep up to date with the study.